nhsconnect/prm-deductions-portal-gp-practice/README.md

 Eg. if you want to use `https://dev.patient-deductions.nhs.uk/auth` as your NHS Identity redirect uri, you will need to make your localhost listen to `dev.patient-deductions.nhs.uk` and put your TLS certificate for `dev.patient-deductions.nhs.uk` in your root folder.
+Also make sure you start your proxy server.

 If you don't know how to let your localhost listen to other domain, you can try to use the command as below.